 Honda e:Ny1 review

-The Honda E:Ny1 is not only confusing for its name, but also its high price - a shame, given how accomplished it otherwise is
+The Honda E:Ny1 is not only confusing for its name, but also its high price - a shame, given how accomplished it is in several areas

 - Tech-filled interior